What Are “Pokémon Go” Raids?

 Raiding is the only way to get the coolest Pokémon, the best way to progress in terms of experience and valuable items, and of course, it's also just a fun activity.
 Knowing how to maximize everything in raids lets you nail more Legendary or Mythical Pokémon, get more candy, TMs, and golden razz berries, do raids faster, save potions and revives, and form a powerful team!

 I'll use a Mewtwo raid as an example and cover strategies, multipliers, catch rates, IVs, and more!
 However, with Deoxys now as an EX raid, many of the same things will apply.
 Even most of the same Pokémon you would use against Mewtwo are also used against Deoxys!
 Feel free to check out my Deoxys Raid Guide if that's what you're up against, but this guide will contain all sorts of specific and valuable information on what to do for any raid.

 - Do your daily raid!
-You get 1 free raid pass a day.
+You get one free raid pass a day.
 However, you can actually CLAIM one free raid pass a day.
-This means you can be sitting on a free pass, do a raid, then claim a new pass and do a 2nd raid in one day!
-Of course you won't be able to claim another pass for at least 24 hours but this can let you make the most out of your time.
+This means you can be sitting on a free pass, do a raid, then claim a new pass and do a second raid in one day!
+Of course, you won't be able to claim another pass for at least 24 hours, but this can let you make the most out of your time.

-- Raiding with friends grants you several raid bonuses including bonus balls and bonus damage, and they increase with friend level.
-It can easily be the make of break of a successful raid or a successful catch.
-Unfortunately, the bonuses don't stack so you really only need 1 friend but you might as well bring as many as you can just to make it easier and have fun.
+- Raiding with friends grants you several raid bonuses, including bonus balls and bonus damage, and they increase with friend level.
+It can easily be the make or break of a successful raid or a successful catch.
+Unfortunately, the bonuses don't stack, so you really only need one friend, but you might as well bring as many as you can just to make it easier and have fun.